-Past Tense With Explanation, Structure or Rules In the Form of Flow Chart
+Past Tense With Explanation, Structure or Rules In Flow Chart

 Sometimes, people get most of their entertainment or fun from their life and collect a lot of gorgeous memories in their life.
 Then, they want to share these memories with their family members or best friends.
 In that condition, to be able to express what has happened, you should know how to use the past tense.